wireapp/wire-server/docs/src/understand/proteus-to-mls.md

 - **MLS**: The protocol replacing Proteus, standardized as RFC 9420.
 See https://www.rfc-editor.org/rfc/rfc9420.html
 - **Proteus**: The encryption protocol used by Wire since 2016.
 It is a variation of the DoubleRatchet family of protocols first introduced by Signal.
 See https://github.com/wireapp/proteus
-- **KeyPackages**: Essential for clients to participate in MLS-encrypted conversations.
-See https://datatracker.ietf.org/doc/html/draft-ietf-mls-protocol-14#name-key-packages .
-Each KeyPackage includes a supported protocol version and ciphersuite, a unique public encryption key (init_key) for securing initial messages, and a signed leaf node representing the client's identity and cryptographic details.
-These packages, primarily used once for security, contain critical information for verifying client authenticity and facilitating secure group communication in MLS environments.
+- **KeyPackages**: Provide the keying material needed for clients to participate in MLS-encrypted conversations.
+See https://www.rfc-editor.org/rfc/rfc9420.html#name-key-packages .
+Each KeyPackage includes a unique public encryption key (init_key) for securing initial messages.
+Unlike Proteus prekeys, only a single KeyPackage is needed for each client added to a conversation, but the same client requires a unique KeyPackage for each conversation to which they are added.
+Each KeyPackage in Wire's implementation is only used once.
 - **Feature Flags**: Control the initiation and behavior of the migration process by allowing enabling or disabling specific features.

 ### Migration Behavior and Process